 I love a good will-they-won’t-they plot, but MY GOD it’s draining.

-SPOILER WARNING: skip ahead to the next section if you don’t want to know what happens between Otis and Maeve at the end of Sex Education season 2.
+SPOILER WARNING: skip ahead to the next section if you don’t want to know what happened between Otis and Maeve at the end of Sex Education season 2.

 During that house party in season 2, Otis humiliated both Maeve and Ola in front of, like, half the school.
 It SUCKED.